Torch.fx: Practical Program Capture and Transformation for Deep Learning in Python

 More specialized processors (such as the TPU~\cite{jouppi2017datacenter}) promise higher performance, better power efficiency, and reduced cost via specialized functional units, specialized number formats, and new memory architectures.
 These processors often require static analyses and optimizations including operator scheduling, code generation, memory planning/scheduling, and architecture-aware quantization.
 Similarly to the optimizations in \ref{perfoptimization}, such analyses typically require greater program context than the per-operator kernel launches provided by PyTorch during eager mode execution. \ic{torch.fx} provides a pathway for such compiler stacks to integrate with PyTorch by providing a program representation extracted ahead-of-time. \ic{torch.fx} is used at a major software company for ASIC lowering.

 We evaluate lowering a PyTorch ResNet50 model and a LearningToPaint model \cite{DBLP:journals/corr/abs-1903-04411} to NVIDIA TensorRT on an NVIDIA Tesla V100-SXM2 16GB GPU with CUDA version 11.0 using an experimental \ic{torch.fx}-to-TensorRT lowering system.
 Figure \ref{trt_results} shows that TensorRT provides a predictable 3.7x runtime speed-up across 30 trials compared to baseline PyTorch for ResNet50 and a 1.54x speed-up for LearningToPaint.
+Numerical correctness is confirmed via an epsilon equivalence comparison (\ic{rtol=1e-05}, \ic{atol=1e-08}) of the outputs of the TensorRT and non-TensorRT implementations.
 Numerical data for this experiment is available in Appendix \ref{trt_data}.

 In addition to providing the platform for runtime speed-up through TensorRT, \ic{torch.fx} also provided high developer productivity for this component.
 The project was quickly developed using \ic{torch.fx}'s Python APIs as well as TensorRT's Python APIs, creating a translation layer between the two.
 The project was also able to quickly build components such as automatic splitting of the model based on TensorRT's supported operators and automatically scheduling unsupported operations in non-optimized blocks.
 Finally, the ultimate user API is very easy to use, inspect, and debug, as it conforms to Python coding practices.